tektoncd/pipeline/docs/tutorial.md

+## Want to run this on your laptop?
+Skip to the section below.

 # Hello World Task

 The main objective of the Pipeline CRDs is to run your Task individually or as a